SpareCores/sc-www/src/assets/articles/featured/ids-vs-names.md

-This was highly confusing first, as we were trained using AWS with very different prices even between the availability zones of a single region, but as GCP has uniform prices within a datacenter, it did not raise any issues after all (except for storing redundant data in our databases).
+This was highly confusing first, as we were trained using AWS with very different prices even between the availability zones of a single region, but as GCP has uniform prices within a region, it did not raise any issues after all (except for storing redundant data in our databases).